 What measures is Crosspoint putting in place to provide a clean and healthy environment?

 As we are open, we will still follow the recommended AHS health and hygiene protocols.
-Our auditorium will have a separate seating as we continue practicing physical distancing.
 Those present will be encouraged to continue practicing good hygiene, and to stay home if you are feeling sick.

 Will I need to wear a mask?